image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 [Threshold](../Features/Operations/Threshold.md 'internal link on threshold') is a great tool for finding objects, but it works only if objects are clearly separated from each other.

-Sometimes objects can be stuck to each other and the binary image takes it as a giant region of interest, which is not the desired result.
+Sometimes objects can be too close to each other and the binary image takes it as a giant region of interest, which is not the desired result.

 Let's take a look at this image.
 The cells here are quite close to each other and if we call a threshold function and color output regions it will be something like this: